ronythite007/MCP_Restaurant-/README.md

 - Kill any running instance of Claude from Task Manager.
 Restart Claude Desktop
 - In Claude desktop, now you will see tools from this server

+  ## 🧠 Example Queries for Restaurant MCP Server

+Once your server is running in Claude Desktop, try asking:

+### 🍽️ Sales & Orders
+- "Show me today's top-selling items"
+- "Which dishes were most ordered today?"
+- "What were the three most popular dishes today?"

+### 🧂 Inventory Management
+- "What ingredients are running low?"
+- "List inventory items below threshold"
+- "Add 20 units of Cheese to inventory"
+- "Add a new item to the inventory: 10 onions"

+### 👨‍🍳 Staff Scheduling
+- "Generate tomorrow’s staff schedule"
+- "Who is available to work on Saturday?"
+- "Suggest a staff schedule for Friday"

+### 📝 Feedback Summary
+- "Summarize yesterday’s feedback"
+- "What feedback did we get on 23rd April?"

+### 🧪 Mixed Examples
+- "Add 5 bottles of Olive Oil to inventory"
+- "Which items have quantity less than 10?"
+- "Who can work tomorrow?"

+---

 @All rights reserved.
 Rohan Thite (TechSpire)